- Robert S. Taubman

 Senior Vice President, Center Operations

 Denise Anton is senior vice president for center operations.
 She joined The Taubman Company in 1988 as director of advertising, served as vice president and then senior vice president of marketing before assuming her present position in 1997.
-In her current capacity, she leads center and central operations, specialty leasing, marketing, sponsorship and tenant coordination.
+In her current capacity, she leads center and central operations, marketing, sponsorship and tenant coordination.

 Before joining Taubman, she spent seven years in a variety of executive positions, including executive vice president of Anton’s Men’s Apparel before Hart Marx purchased the company in 1988.